 If you are moving to Grande Prairie from a large and busy city then you may find it quite like a small town.
 There are many residential communities and lots of scope for outdoor activities.
-Grande Prairie has an active theater culture and is the base to ‘Broadway Live Broadway’ and Second Street Theater.
+Grande Prairie has an active theater culture and is the base ‘Broadway Live Broadway and Second Street Theater.
 You may also visit the Art Gallery of Grande Prairie and the Museum.
 For outdoor activities, there are lots of parks and golf courses.
-These include the Muskoseepi Park, the Dunes Golf and Winter Club, Grande Prairie Golf, Bear Creek Golf Club and Country Club.
+These include the Muskoseepi Park, the Dunes Golf and Winter Club, Grande Prairie Golf, Bear Creek Golf Club, and Country Club.
 Skiing downhill, as well as cross-country, is quite popular in Grande Prairie.
 If you are moving with family then you may find many educational institutions such as schools and colleges in Grande Prairie.
 There are 3 school districts that operate secondary schools in Grande Prairie.

 Crime Statistics for Grande Prairie

-The RCMP detachment, Crime Prevention, and Enforcements services take care of the safety of public and property in the city of Grande Prairie.
+The RCMP detachment, Crime Prevention, and Enforcements services take care of the safety of the public and property in the city of Grande Prairie.